-Schedule is a new setting which allows you to control when you want to start and end the pop-up campaign.
+Schedule is a new setting that allows you to control when you want to start and end the pop-up campaign.
 To use this feature, set the pop-up to Active.
-For example, you can create a pop-up, schedule it to be active May 1 – May 30 and not have to worry about remembering to activate or disable it.
+For example, you can create a pop-up, schedule it to be active May 1 – May 30, and not have to worry about remembering to activate or disable it.

 Visibility lets you decide which pages or devices will show the pop-up.
-Use this setting to display targeted pop-ups that are highly relevant to those specific pages.
+Use this setting to display targeted pop-up adverts that are highly relevant to those specific pages.

 In addition to delivering important messages to your website visitors, your promotion pop-ups also help you redirect visitors to new pages where you want them to do something.

-For example, you might want to send them to your sales page to buy a product or to your content page to download an ebook.
+For example, you might want to use a shopping deals pop-up to send them to your sales page to buy a product.
 When you use pop-ups to achieve a goal, you’ll want to measure how it’s working by tracking conversions.

 You can activate conversion tracking by clicking the checkbox under the button URL link. (see below)

 You also have access to a dashboard where you can monitor how many pop-ups were shown (impressions) and how many conversions each pop-up ad generated (clicks on a specific button).

 With visibility into your promotion pop-up campaigns, you’ll be able to experiment and test different offers and messaging to determine what works best for your audience.

 Coupon pop-ups work really well to drive short-term sales on your e-commerce store, especially if you raise the urgency by adding an expiration date to the code.
 Set up a traditional pop-up ad to appear when your visitor first arrives with the information.